 Volume II: The Early Church and the Middle Ages

-The second volume follows the same layout as the first volume although the biblical chronology concludes after the first few weeks of the course.
-There are 28 weeks worth of lessons instead of 36 as in Volume I, but each lesson has more content....
+In the second volume, the biblical chronology concludes after the first few weeks of the course.
+There are 28 weeks' worth of lessons.
+This is fewer lessons than in Volume I, but each lesson has more content.

 Volumes III and IV

 Both Volumes III and IV present lessons for 28 weeks, but it might take longer than that to complete them.
-The readers for Volume III and Volume IV Student Readers have more text than Volume II and significantly more than Volume I. Author Linda Hobar says the target audience for Volume III is primarily grades four and up, but Volume III seems to me best for junior high and high school level simply because of the breadth and depth of information covered.
+The readers for Volume III and Volume IV have more text than Volume II and significantly more than Volume I. Hobar says the target audience for Volume III is primarily grades four and up, but Volume III seems to me best for grades seven through twelve simply because of the breadth and depth of information covered.
 Volume IV was written for grades seven through twelve but seems especially good for high school.
 As author Linda Hobar notes in the preface to the Student Reader, its coverage of wars and philosophy makes it inappropriate to include younger students in a number of lessons.

 Keep in mind that the writing style is very engaging, and this certainly helps to offset difficulty in the level or amount of content.
-Occasionally, the author suggests that “younger” or “middle” students stop reading at a certain point, and that older students continue with material that is deeper or more detailed.
-Lessons with particularly sensitive content include a note to the teacher at the beginning of the lesson or segment so you won’t be caught off guard.
-This helps, but ultimately parents have to decide how much of the material to cover with children in lower grades.
+Occasionally, the author suggests that younger or middle students stop reading at a certain point and that older students continue with material that is deeper or more detailed.
+Lessons with particularly sensitive content include a note to the teacher at the beginning of the lesson or segment, so you won’t be caught off guard.
+This helps, but ultimately parents have to decide how much of the material to cover with each student.

 Volume III covers the time period of the Reformation.
-Although Hobar does a better than average job of trying to present the Catholic side of issues (e.g., indulgences), the content is strongly Protestant.
+Although Hobar does a better than average job of trying to present the Catholic side of issues, such as indulgences, the content is strongly Protestant.

-This combination of self-contained history that can be used to teach more than one grade level at a time should be very appealing to many homeschooling families.
+This combination of multi-sensory activities and self-contained history that can be used to teach more than one grade level at a time should be very appealing to many homeschooling families.